-Table 5-3.
-Linear Regression Parameters for Mel∆ok LIBS and Reference Laboratory Data sets.
-A slope of 2 indicates that Mel\Delta ok reports a value two times that of the reference laboratory, whereas a slope of 0.5 indicates a Mel\Delta ok value half of the laboratory value.
-The slope should always be examined alongside the correlation coefficient.
+The linear regression slope, y-intercept, and correlation coefficient for the stripping analysis and reference laboratory data are given in Table 5-3.
+The slope yields a measure of the linear association between the two data sets.
+A slope of 2 indicates that a technology reports a value two times that of the reference laboratory, whereas a slope of 0.5 indicates the technology reports a value half the reference laboratory value.
 A regression analysis will always yield a slope value, even when the data are poorly correlated.
 The correlation coefficient is an indication of the strength of linear association between two variables.
 Values near unity suggest good correlation between the data sets.
 Values near zero suggest no correlation of the data.
-With three exceptions, the correlation coefficients shown in Table 5-3 are greater than 0.8, indicating relatively good correlation of the Mel\Delta ok LIBS data with the reference laboratory data.
+The correlation coefficients shown in Table 5-3 are best for the TraceLab instrument and poorest for the EG&G ASV instrument.
+Correlation results for the Metalyzer fall in between.